SemanticMediaWiki/Mermaid/docs/UPDATEMERMAID.md

-## Updating `mermaid` Library
+# Updating `mermaid` Library

-Mermaid 4.0.0 introduced a new mechanism to update the MermaidJS library shipped with this extension.
-Starting from this version, the extension switched from using `yarn` to `npm` for managing and updating MermaidJS.
-This document explains how to perform the update using npm.
-It is intended for developers only.
-Users should simply install the extension version tagged with the desired MermaidJS release.
+Starting from version 6.0.0, this extension uses a **Rollup-based bundling approach** to include both the `mermaid` library and extension-specific initialization code in a single bundled file (`mermaid.min.js`).

+This document is intended for **developers only**.
+Users should simply install a tagged release of the extension that already contains the bundled `mermaid.min.js`.

-### How It Works
+## How It Works

-After running `npm install`, the following happens automatically:
+After running `npm install`, the following occurs:

-1. **Copying Files**
+1. **Library Installation**
-    The `copy-files-from-to` tool copies the minified `mermaid` files from `node_modules` to the `resources/mermaid/` directory:
-    - `mermaid.min.js`
-    - `mermaid.min.js.map`

-2. **Injecting Comment**
-    A custom script (`inject-nomin.js`) prepends the line `/*@nomin*/` to `mermaid.min.js`.
-    This comment prevents MediaWiki's ResourceLoader from re-minifying the file.
+   The version of `mermaid` specified in `package.json` is installed into `node_modules`.

+2. **Bundling via Rollup `rollup.config.mjs`**

+   This file includes both the `mermaid` library and extension-specific initialization code to find and render Mermaid diagrams on the page using the global mermaid object.

+    Rollup is configured to:

+    - Bundle both mermaid and the extension code into a single output file (`resources/mermaid.min.js`)
+    - Use the UMD format, so mermaid becomes available globally
+    - Inline all dependencies (inlineDynamicImports: true)
+    - Minify the output with terser

+    This approach ensures that ResourceLoader can treat the final file as a single script without requiring multiple scripts or worrying about load order.

 ### To Update `mermaid`

 1. Open `package.json` and change the version under `"mermaid"`
-   (e.g., `"mermaid": "latest"` or a specific version like `"8.14.0"`).
+   (e.g., `"mermaid": "latest"` or a specific version like `"10.9.3"`).

 2. Run: